ucan-wg/spec/README.md

                    │

                AxY U BxZ
                authority
 ```

 The capability authority is the total rights of the authorization space down to the relevant volume of authorizations.
 Individual capabilities MAY overlap; the authority is the union.
 Except for [rights amplification], every unique delegation MUST have equal or narrower capabilities from their delegator.
 Inside this content space, you can draw a boundary around some resource(s) (their type, identifiers, and paths or children) and their capabilities.

 ## 2.7 Delegation

-Delegation is the act of granting another principal (the delegate) the capability to use a resource that another has (the delegator).
+Delegation is the act of granting another principal (the delegate) the capability to use a subject resource that another has (the delegator).
 A constructive "proof" acts as the authorization proof for a delegation.
 Proofs are either the owning principal's signature or a UCAN with access to that capability in its authority.

 Each direct delegation leaves the ability at the same level or diminishes it.
 The only exception is in "rights amplification," where a delegation MAY be proven by one-or-more proofs of different types if part of the resource's semantics.